uvray46/Insurance-Claims-Prediction-Cost-Analysis/README.md

 **Encoding Categorical Variables:** Applied label encoding to binary categories and one-hot encoding to multi-class variables.
 **Feature Scaling:** Standardized numeric features using StandardScaler.

-### Model Development
-**Random Forest Regressor:** Chosen for its ability to handle non-linear relationships and determine feature importance.
-**Evaluation Metrics:** Used RMSE and R² to measure model accuracy and explained variance.

-[Insert a flowchart or diagram depicting the steps in the data processing and modeling workflow.]

 ## Model Performance
 ### Evaluation Metrics
 **Root Mean Squared Error (RMSE):** 7585.46
 **R² Score:** 0.27

-## Predictive Accuracy
-The model demonstrated reasonable accuracy in forecasting insurance claim amounts, with financial and policy-related factors emerging as the strongest predictors.

-[Add a plot here comparing actual vs. predicted claim amounts to illustrate model performance.]

 ## Implications
 ### For Risk Management and Policy Pricing